 Holly Cure is living the America Dream.
-For years she waitressed and attended bar at Antoni’s in Lafayette’s Oil Center, joking to owners Bruce and Lynda Cart that she would someday buy the establishment.
+For years she waitressed and tended bar at Antoni’s in Lafayette’s Oil Center, joking to owners Bruce and Lynda Cart that she would someday buy the establishment.
 When the Carts decided to retire, Cure and her husband, Eli, did just that — they bought the casual Italian restaurant.

 Antoni’s began as a quaint Italian café in 1996, focusing primarily on house-made pizza and calzones.
 Since the Cures purchased the restaurant in 2013, those traditions remain, although the couple has added on to the menu.

-“We pride ourselves on using the freshest possible ingredients to create delicious fare using house-made sauces, soups, salad dressings and desserts,” Cure explained.
+“We pride ourselves on using the freshest possible ingredients to create delicious fare using house-made sauces, soups, salad dressings, and desserts,” Cure explained.
 “We have a large variety of dishes ranging from pasta to steaks, a full bar and extensive wine list.”

 Cure describes Antoni’s as “elevated rustic Italian.”
 The restaurant features white tablecloths, an Italian-style mural and flowers adorning each table, making it perfect for romantic evenings.
 But Antoni’s is mainly focused on casual comfort, Cure explained.